kbrix/DeathCompanion/README.md

 # Death Companion

-When will die?
+When will you die?
 Find out and greet death with open arms[^1].

 Remember not to waste the precious time you have left! ☠ ⚰️ 🪦